CrunchyData/crunchy-katacoda/postgresql-devel/basics/indextypes/03-gist.md

 GIST stands for Generalized Search-Tree.

 ## Purpose
 Remember, the B-tree operates based on the data that is naturally sortable so that <, >, and = can be used to generate the tree structure.
 This format won't work for things like geospatial objects or full-text search.
 The GiST, like its name implies, has the ability to create a tree structure using arbitrary "splitting" based on a custom operator.
-For example, in PostGIS, the GiST spatial indexing happens with an R-Tree under the hoods.
+For example, in PostGIS, the GiST spatial indexing happens with an R-Tree under the hood.

 Any datatype you can describe with a split method and a compare method you can leverage the GIST infrastructure to make an index.